 Retrograde motion explained: what is retrograde motion in astronomy

 Why do planets sometimes seem to move “backward”?
 Is such a motion even real?
 Should you fear Mercury retrograde?
-You’ll find answers to these questions in our article.
+Here, we’ll explain the celestial mechanics behind the retrograde motion and show you how to see it with Sky Tonight.

 Contents